Disclosure:

 Why am I telling you this?

-Trust me, I made the same mistake a decade ago when I accidentally deleted my entire WordPress blog instead of temporarily taking it down for redesign.
+Trust me, I made the same mistake a decade ago when I accidentally deleted my entire WordPress blog instead of temporarily taking it down for a redesign.

 Back to the main topic of this post, which is how to unpublish your WordPress site.

-4 Ways to Unpublish WordPress Site
+4 Ways to Unpublish a WordPress Site

 In the traditional sense, WordPress does not provide a clear direction or step-by-step guide to unpublish your WordPress blog.